“Any Starfleet vessel in range, come in. This is the U.S.S. Andromeda—do you copy?”

 “Am I missing something?”
 Messenger’s engineer asked.

-“The ship has been invaded by some kind of Changeling virus, and having green blood seems to make you immune to it, Lieutenant,” Jaarid told her.
+“The ship has been invaded by some kind of Changeling virus, and being Vulcan seems to make you immune to it, Lieutenant,” Jaarid told her.

 “That Vulcans have a superior immune system is only logical,” S’Lene said with a grin.